DesignedOBAI/DoBA/README.md

 [![Python](https://img.shields.io/badge/python-3.7+-blue.svg)](https://python.org)
 [![LM Studio](https://img.shields.io/badge/API-LM%20Studio-green.svg)](http://localhost:1234)

-DoBA (Designed only By AI) is an open-source project pioneering AI development towards more autonomous, precise, neuron-like memory systems.
+*BY DOWNLOADING THIS REPOSITORY, YOU INHERENTLY AGREE TO ALL LEGAL TERMS MENTIONED IN DOCUMENTS IN SAID REPOSITORY.
+EVERYTHING IN THIS REPOSITORY IS ABSOLUTE, AND TERMS CAN BE CHANGED AT ANY TIME.
+BY DOWNLOADING THIS REPOSITORY, YOU AGREE TO THESE TERMS.* DoBA (Designed only By AI) is an open-source project pioneering AI development towards more autonomous, precise, neuron-like memory systems.
 This project implements advanced memory architectures and emotional intelligence for AI systems, designed to run through API endpoints with a focus on autonomous AI development.

 ## 🎯 Project Vision